zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/deploy-compute-image-19c-staged/deploy-compute-image-19c-staged.md

 - You are signed in to Oracle Cloud Infrastructure.

 ## **STEP 1**: Create and apply a stack in Resource Manager

+In Resource Manager, you begin by creating a stack, which is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
+A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
+The Terraform configuration that you use in this lab is provided by LiveLabs and loads a custom image stored in Oracle Cloud Marketplace.
+Guacomole is installed on the image to provide a friendly user interface.
+You can also access a terminal window on the image.
+After you create the stack, you apply it to start the provisioning job in OCI.
+When the job is completed, you log in to your compute instance through a browser.

 1. Download [livelabs-db19installed-0421.zip](https://apexapps-stage.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=667) to a directory on your local computer.
 This ZIP file contains the terraform script.